ncase/anxiety/scenes/act1.md

 Game.FORCE_TEXT_DURATION = 2000;
 ```

-b: ♫ with sweaty dick and balls!-
+b: ♫ with sweaty ^dick^ and balls!-

 (...1000)